JAGUAR LOOKING BACK

 The deep red beneath her was always meant to be.
 I remembered a painting I’d seen once, where this exact color seemed sacred, and it lodged itself in my mind.
 On paper, it behaves differently, but I can imagine how it might sit on canvas in oils.
 The background pulses with something ancestral, older than me, something that hums quietly beneath the surface.

 There’s something else in the air — a feeling that reminds me of the Bengal tiger in my Smudge book, ‘the Benevolent Uncle.’
 I’ve always imagined him saying, “Well, what are you waiting for?” — a mischievous nudge from an old friend.
+I painted him at the beginning of this century!

 See you soon ……blaze